Try our new research platform with insights from 80,000+ expert users

 6.5

-Oracle Enterprise Manager customer service is praised, but technical support experiences vary, with concerns over responsiveness and expertise.
+Oracle Enterprise Manager's customer service is mostly positive, but technical support experiences vary with occasional initial tier challenges.

 Sentiment score